ikumpli/LSTM-GANS-RUL-Prediction-for-Lithium-ion-Bateries/README.md

 [![Documentation Status](https://readthedocs.org/projects/outdpik/badge/?version=latest)](https://outdpik.readthedocs.io/en/latest/)
 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

-## What is it?
+## What is the project about?
-Outdpik is an open source Python package that provides different methods for outlier detection.
-It aims to be the fundamental high-level package for this purpose.
-Additionally, it offers visualization methods for the outlier analysis.
+For this project, based on the RUL prediction, a deep learning based approach trained on the widely-used Oxford battery degradation dataset with the help of generative adversarial networks (GANS) has been implemented.

 ## Main Features
 Here are just a few of the things that outdpik does well: